W427697/Discord-/app/react-native/readme.md

 ```
 {
-    onDeviceUI: Boolean (false)
+    onDeviceUI: Boolean (true)
-        -- display stories list on the device
+        -- display navigator and addons on the device
     disableWebsockets: Boolean (false)
         -- allows to display stories without running storybook server.
 Should be used with onDeviceUI
     secured: Boolean (false)